Smokey Robinson's Success and Achievements in Timeline

 December 2006: Kennedy Center Honoree

-In December 2006, Smokey Robinson was one of five Kennedy Center honorees.
+In December 2006, Smokey Robinson was one of the five Kennedy Center honorees.

-March 20, 2009: The Miracles honored with a star on the Hollywood Walk of Fame
+March 20, 2009: The Miracles Honored with Star on Hollywood Walk of Fame

-On March 20, 2009, The Miracles were honored as a group with a star on the Hollywood Walk of Fame, with Smokey Robinson and other original members present.
+On March 20, 2009, The Miracles were honored as a group with a star on the Hollywood Walk of Fame.
+Smokey Robinson and other original members were present.

 2009: Honorary Doctorate from Berklee College of Music

-In 2009, Smokey Robinson received an honorary doctorate degree and gave a commencement speech at Berklee College of Music's commencement ceremony.
+In 2009, Smokey Robinson received an honorary doctorate degree from Berklee College of Music and gave a commencement speech.

 In 2011, Marv Tarplin was awarded the Society of Singers Lifetime Achievement Award.

-2012: Posthumous Induction of Marv Tarplin to Rock and Roll Hall of Fame
+2012: The Miracles inducted into the Rock and Roll Hall of Fame

-In 2012, Marv Tarplin was posthumously inducted with the rest of the original Miracles, Bobby Rogers, Pete Moore, Ronnie White, and Claudette Robinson, into the Rock and Roll Hall of Fame.
+In 2012, the original Miracles (Bobby Rogers, Pete Moore, Ronnie White, and Claudette Robinson, including Marv Tarplin) were inducted into the Rock and Roll Hall of Fame.

-August 21, 2016: Inducted into National Rhythm & Blues Hall of Fame
+August 21, 2016: Induction into National Rhythm & Blues Hall of Fame

-On August 21, 2016, Smokey Robinson was inducted into the National Rhythm & Blues Hall of Fame in his hometown of Detroit.
+On August 21, 2016, Smokey Robinson was inducted into the National Rhythm & Blues Hall of Fame in Detroit.

 In 2023, Rolling Stone ranked Smokey Robinson at No. 23 on their list of the 200 Greatest Singers of All Time.